There are five professional chambers in Luxembourg:

 - Chamber of Commerce,

-- Chamber of Trades.
+- Chamber of Skilled Trades and Crafts.

 The professional chambers are created by the legislator, as they are not provided for in the Constitution.
 Their main task is to safeguard and defend the interests of the professional groups they represent, by making their opinions known to the public authorities.